kxng0109/tmdb-cli-tool/README.md

 # TMDB CLI TOOL

 TMDB CLI tool is a Command Line Interface (CLI) tool for fetching movie data from [The Movie Database (TMDB)](https://www.themoviedb.org/).
+You can fetch movies by type, genre, and page number, displaying results in a structured format.
 It supports Redis caching for faster responses and efficient API usage.
 Project idea gotten from [roadmap.sh](https://roadmap.sh/projects/tmdb-cli).

 ## Features

 - Fetch movies by type (`popular`, `now playing`, `top-rated`, or `upcoming`).
+- Filter movies by genre.
+- Fetch data from specific pages of results.
+- Results are displayed in a tabular format for better readability.
 - Caches API responses using Redis to optimize performance.
 - Supports local and Redis Cloud setups.

 ## Prerequisites

 1. Node.js (version 16 or higher).
-2. A Redis instance (local or cloud).
+2. A Redis instance ([local](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) or [cloud](https://redis.io/cloud/)).
-3. A TMDB account and API key.
+3. A TMDB account and API key, which can be gotten from [TMDB](https://www.themoviedb.org/settings/api).

 ## Installation
 1. Clone the repository: